akaase/hw-09-class-vars-and-methods/README.md

 # Exercise 1: Bank Account

-Write your code in a file named `exercise1.py`.
+Some starter code is already in the file named `exercise1.py`.

-1. Create a class called `BankAccount`.
+Complete the rest of the program!

+*Do not modify any of the code in the `main()` function.
+Only modify the parts of the program indicated by `???`.*

+1. Fill in the rest of the `BankAccount` class.
 1. Add a **class variable** called `interest_rate` that is a **float** representing the interest rate for all the accounts in the bank
    * `interest_rate` is a class variable because it is used across all of the accounts in the bank!
 1. Add another **class variable** called `accounts` that starts as an empty list